Monte Carlo with kernel-based Gibbs measures: Guarantees for probabilistic herding: Main results

-We emphasize again that by \cref{p:dual}, \eqref{e:main_result} provides a non-asymptotic confidence interval for the worst-case quadrature error in the unit ball of the RKHS $\mathcal{H}_{K}$.
-Note that the bound is only interesting in the regime $\beta_n /n \longrightarrow +\infty$, where the temperature $1/\beta_n$ goes down quickly enough.
+We emphasize again that by Proposition~\ref{p:dual}, Equation \eqref{e:main_result_c4} provides a non-asymptotic confidence interval for the worst-case quadrature error in the unit ball of the RKHS $\mathcal{H}_{K}$.
+Note that the bound is only interesting in the regime $\beta_n /n \rightarrow +\infty$, where the temperature $1/\beta_n$ goes down quickly enough.
 A classical choice of temperature scale is $\beta_n = \beta n^2$ where $\beta > 0$.
-We can rephrase a bit to get a more explicit sub-Gaussian decay in the bound.
+We rephrase our main result to put forward the sub-Gaussian decay in the bound.